Tuesday, April 23, 2024

 A Rising Estimate

 The World Prison Brief indicated that that there were 1.69 million prisoners in China in 2017, the latest year for which statistics are available.
 According to Chinese sources, the number increased to two million in 2022 although it has not been officially verified.
-While publicly available sources have not disaggregated the prison population by age, an article published in the 2020s estimated that elderly prisoners accounted for about 5.2 percent of the prison population, and of them 65 percent were male and 35 percent were female.
+While publicly available sources have not disaggregated the prison population by age, a 2021 article by the China Prison Association estimated that elderly prisoners accounted for about 5.2 percent of the prison population, and of them 65 percent were male and 35 percent were female.
 If we extrapolate the estimate from the prison population, an estimated 88,000-104,000 elderly people are in jail today.

 Chinese legal experts generally agree that the number of elderly prisoners has been surging.
 First, a substantial portion have aged naturally after serving long prison sentences.
 Following the 2011 eighth amendment to the Criminal Law, more people who were already serving lengthy terms have had to spend more time in jail.
 The amendment also increased the mandatory minimum time served for life sentences before their sentences can be commuted to fixed terms.
 In 2015, China introduced the sentence of life without the possibility of parole for people convicted of corruption and bribery.